-Overall, the newspaper industry has seen better days in the U.S. Consumption of newspapers is expected to decline considerably.
-In 2015, Americans spent, on average, about 17 minutes reading newspapers on a daily basis.
-By 2018, American consumers will only dedicate 12 daily minutes to the medium.
-In terms of digital platforms, digital consumption in the U.S. newspaper market falls in line with global consumption.
-Print is still dominant, as over half of Americans only read print newspapers.
-However, a growing proportion of consumers couple their traditional consumption of print media with newer forms such as web and mobile.
-This change in consumption is reflected in employment and revenue.
-Employment in this sector is undergoing critical cuts, with figures down from 256,800 employees in 2010 to 183,200 in 2016.
-Revenue of the newspaper industry in the U.S. is forecast to drop from around 30.5 billion U.S. dollars in 2016 to 27 billion U.S. dollars by 2020.
+Consistent with the global figures, the newspaper industry has seen better days in the U.S. Consumption of newspapers is expected to decline considerably in the coming years.
+In 2015, Americans spent an average of about 17 minutes per day reading newspapers, but as of 2018, American consumers only dedicate 12 daily minutes to the medium.
+In terms of digital platforms, digital consumption in the U.S. newspaper market again falls in line with that of the global market.
+Print is still dominant, as over half of Americans only read print newspapers; however, a growing proportion of consumers couple their traditional consumption of print media with newer forms such as web and mobile.
+This change in consumption is reflected in the industry's employment and revenue figures.
+Employment is undergoing critical cuts, with figures down from 256,800 employees in 2010 to 173,709 in 2016.
+Revenue of the newspaper industry in the U.S. is forecast to drop from around 28.7 billion U.S. dollars in 2018 to 27 billion U.S. dollars by 2020.

-Newspaper publishers’ key source of revenue advertising is also projected to shrink in the next years.
-The top 5 newspaper advertisers in the U.S. are Macy’s, News Corp., Bankrate, Sprint and Target.
-Macy’s spent 302.9 million U.S. dollars on newspaper advertising in 2015.
+Newspaper publishers’ key source of revenue, advertising, is also projected to shrink in the next years.
+Newspaper advertising spending is expected to fall to around 14 billion by 2020, after peaking at over 53 billion in 2006.
+The top newspaper advertisers in the U.S. are Anderson Corp, Macy’s, and News Corp.
+Macy’s spent 76 million U.S. dollars on newspaper advertising in 2017.

-The Wall Street Journal is the leading newspaper in the U.S. in regards to paid print circulation.
-The New York Times, the Washington Post, Los Angeles Times and USA Today complete the top 5 of biggest daily newspapers in the country.
-The New York Times has the biggest presence on Facebook, with over 25 million interactions on its page in 2017.
+The Wall Street Journal is the leading newspaper in the U.S. in regards to circulation.
+The New York Times, Chicago Tribune, New York Post and Los Angeles Times complete the top 5 list of biggest daily newspapers in the country.
+The New York Times has the largest presence on Facebook, with over 25 million interactions on its page in 2017.